Alex Day: Writing

-In late 2013, Day announced that he had completed work on his first book; with the working title The Underground Storyteller, the book was about his experiences with the London Underground.
+In late 2013, Day announced that he had completed work on his first book, with the working title The Underground Storyteller, the book was about his experiences with the London Underground.
 It was 12 chapters in length and was scheduled to be published in July 2014.
 It was cancelled by the publishers.
 On 13 October 2014, Day announced online that he was releasing his book independently, keeping the name of The Underground Storyteller, and that he will sign and number the first thousand copies.

-Day's second book was the memoir Living and Dying on the Internet, which detailed his personal experiences as a YouTuber and the controversies surrounding his sexual abuse allegations.
+Day's second book was the memoir Living and Dying on the Internet, which detailed his personal experiences as a YouTuber and the controversies surrounding his sexual misconduct allegations.
 During its conception and writing, Carrie Hope Fletcher threatened legal action in regards to her inclusion in the book.
 Though nothing came of this, Fletcher and many other YouTubers and ex-colleagues of Day spoke out against the release of the book and encouraged their followers not to purchase it.
 The book was released on 5 August 2018.

 Reception

 Day's "disruptive distribution" strategy was once described as "the future of music" by Ryan Holiday.
 Day has been profiled on BBC and CNN and in world publications like Forbes, The Guardian and Holy Moly.

 Day was featured in the book Choose Yourself by James Altucher, where Altucher encourages others to bypass the "middle man" and build their own audience online.

 Day unlisted a video about cosplaying entitled "Big Girls in Costumes" after criticism that he was belittling obese women who took part in the activity.
 He stated that it was "satirical" and that, "I'm not going to take the video down because I don't want to pretend this didn't happen – running away from mistakes isn't how you solve them – but I have made the video unlisted so you can only see it if you have the link.
 I think that's a good compromise between not risking more people being hurt by the content but also not trying to hide the mistake.
 I’ve also taken the ads off it."

-Day's return to YouTube in October 2014 following the sexual misconduct allegations was met with a negative response, in particular his decision to monetise response videos to the sexual abuse allegations.
+Day's return to YouTube in October 2014 following the sexual misconduct allegations was met with a negative response, in particular his decision to monetise response videos to the sexual misconduct allegations.